Solid Mechanics, Materials and Manufacturing

 - System identification and vibration control of long-span, large-scale structures

-The Advanced Manufacturing Teaching Lab hosts high-end additive manufacturing equipment capable of printing in various materials.
-Students in the Advanced Manufacturing program get hands-on experience with relevant equipment used in industry.
+The Additive Manufacturing Teaching Lab hosts high-end additive manufacturing equipment capable of printing in various materials.
+Students in the Additive Manufacturing program get hands-on experience with relevant equipment used in industry.

 - 3D Systems ProJet 6000: Industrial-grade high resolution stereolithography (SLA) printer that offers a wide variety of resins with cured properties that meet or exceed their standard engineering counterparts.
 The ProJet 6000 can also print transparent parts.
 It has a build volume of 250 x 250 x 250 mm and feature reproducibility as low as 0.050 mm.